Dodgers vs. Rockies: Odds, spread, over/under - September 26

 |2x Second Chance Bets Up To $2,000

-If you're looking to wager on the Dodgers and Rockies matchup but would like some help getting started, here's a quick rundown.
-Wagering on the moneyline, run line, and total are some of the most common ways to place bets.
-A moneyline bet means that you think one of the teams -- say, the Dodgers (-250) -- will win the game.
-Pretty simple, right?
-If you bet $10 with those odds, and they wind up winning, you'd get $14.00 back in your pocket.
+Looking to bet on the Dodgers versus Rockies game but don't know where to start?
+Consider some of the most common betting types, such as the moneyline, run line, and total.
+A moneyline bet, such as the Dodgers (-250) in this matchup, means that you think the Dodgers will win, simple as that!
+And if they do, and you bet $10, you'd get $14.00 back.

-Plus, there are lots of other ways to bet, like player props (will Mookie Betts get a hit?), parlays (combining picks from multiple games to multiply your winnings), and more.
-For more details on the many ways you can play, check out the BetMGM website and app.
+There are many other ways to play, too.
+You can wager on player props (will Freddie Freeman get a hit?), parlays (combining picks from different games to multiply your potential winnings), and more.
+For more details on the many ways you can bet, check out the BetMGM app and website.

 Ready to place your bet?
 Click here and enter bonus code "GNPLAY" to claim your BetMGM promo today.